 What are the duties of elders?

-In my experience, the duties of an Elder today can include: conducting smudges, sweats, prayers, opening prayers, counseling, sweetgrass ceremonies and negotiations to name but a few.
+In my experience, the duties of an Elder today can include: conducting smudges, sweats, prayers, opening prayers, participating in protocol at meetings and events, counselling, sweetgrass ceremonies and negotiations to name but a few.

 When an Elder is invited to conduct an opening prayer or smudge, what is the customary honorarium and how does one find that out?